single-spa/single-spa-react/README.md

 - `React`: (required) The main React object, which is generally either exposed onto the window or is available via `require('react')` `import React from 'react'`.
 - `ReactDOM`: (required) The main ReactDOMbject, which is available via `require('react-dom')` `import ReactDOM from 'react-dom'`.
 - `rootComponent`: (required) The top level React component which will be rendered
-- `domElementGetter`: (required) A function that takes in no arguments and returns a DOMElement.
-This dom element is where the React application will be bootstrapped, mounted, and unmounted.
 - `suppressComponentDidCatchWarning`: (optional) A boolean that indicates if single-spa-react should warn when the rootComponent does not implement componentDidCatch.
 Defaults to false.
+- `domElementGetter`: (optional) A function that takes in no arguments and returns a DOMElement.
+This dom element is where the React application will be bootstrapped, mounted, and unmounted.
+  Note that this opt can only be omitted when domElementGetter is passed in as a [custom prop](https://github.com/CanopyTax/single-spa/blob/master/docs/applications.md#custom-props).
+So you must either do `singleSpaReact({..., domElementGetter: function() {return ...}})` or do `singleSpa.registerApplication(name, app, activityFn, {domElementGetter: function() {...}})`

 ## Notes